Changissnz/selfinterest/README.md

 the projected ramifications of a specific performance mark, the mark changes in interpretation.
 Initially, the as-is is identical to the from-itself.
 Then the as-is in understanding is expanded, as much as human predictive capability allows, for the objective of equaling the what-is of the mark.
-The metric, in practical use, can only organize the whole into equals, and each segment, of equals, is designated objectives that require more than that metric.
+The metric, in hierarchical use, can only organize the whole by percentile range into equals, and each segment, of equals, is designated objectives that require more than that metric.
 Peers that are equal by the metric are either both accepted or rejected, and this truth sets the stage for unstandard happenings such as disintegrating plurality and dichotomy by competition.
 And the notion of "luck", as a qualitative judgment of an individual's life, is quite interconnected to the social construct as well as spatiotemporal settings of occurrences.
+Now imagine if intellect were dedicated towards survivalist and domination strategies.